Dharma the Llama

 - Use the activities of the llamas to create a daily timetable – include the times they started and finished each activity.

-- Dharma wears a chin of flowers around her neck.
+- Dharma wears a chain of flowers around her neck.
 Have you ever made a daisy chain?
 Try it out!
 How long is it?
 How many flowers did you use?

 - Dharma loves to read anything, any time and anywhere!
 What do you like to read?
 What is your favourite spot?
 Create a profile about yourself and share.